What are Double Column Frames?

 How Double Columns Impact Frame Protection

 Welding two columns together provides additional strength for the upright to combat impact by a forklift.
-Often the double column is only used on the side of the pallet rack bay that encounters forklift traffic.
+Often, the double column is only used on the side of the pallet rack bay that encounters forklift traffic.
 The height of the double column can be different for each warehouse application.
-It is best to determine where the most forklift traffic occurs and choose a double column height that spans slightly above this.
+It is best to determine where the most forklift traffic occurs and choose a double-column height that spans slightly above this.

 Frame Capacity

 The second reason to use a double column is to increase the frame’s capacity.
-Using heavier gauge steel to form the column or adding a welded column to the front and rear column of the frame can increase frame capacity.
+Using heavier gauge steel to form the column or adding a welded column to the front and rear columns of the frame can increase frame capacity.
 This differs from impact resistance because only one column must be doubled on the forklift traffic side.

 How Double Columns Help Gain Frame Capacity

-Both the front and rear columns need to have a double column to the same height to gain capacity.
+Both the front and rear columns need to have a double column of the same height to gain capacity.
 Typically, the taller the double column, the more capacity is gained.
-Are you wondering whether it is less expensive to use heavier gauge steel for the frame or to use a double column to achieve the desired frame capacity?
-Each manufacturer’s frames have a different capacity rating, so this is best to review with their engineering department.
+Are you wondering whether using heavier gauge steel for the frame is less expensive or to use a double column to achieve the desired frame capacity?
+Each manufacturer’s frames have a different capacity rating, so reviewing them with their engineering department is best.
+For more information, be sure to contact us.
+As always, our goal is to help you!